parametrix/thebuildingcoder-archive/a/2070_orchestration.md

 A huge thanks to Petr Broz for the repository and inspiration!

 > Check out the video below to see the real-time speed response using LLM on a local machine with WSL.
-Its fascinating how fast and efficient the response time is!
+It's fascinating how fast and efficient the response time is!

 > [aps-local-chatbot GitHub repository](https://github.com/chuongmep/aps-ollma-chatbot)

 > Simple chatbot for querying metadata of designs in Autodesk Platform Services using Ollama for chat completion.
-This projects connects a powerful local LLM with zero cost into Autodesk Platform Services.
+This project connects a powerful local LLM with zero cost into Autodesk Platform Services.

 Many thanks to Chuong Ho for implementing and sharing this exciting innovative project.